 Harper College offers all CLEP tests (those with essays need prior arrangement made in the Testing Office).
 Students that wish to use CLEP for credit at Harper must reference the College's CLEP Scoring Criteria page.
 If you are a Harper student planning on transferring to a four-year college, contact the school(s) you are interested in to determine policies on awarding transfer credit for CLEP examinations.
 Do not assume your credit will automatically transfer.
 If you are unsure about your background in a subject, see The Official Handbook for the CLEP Examinations for an overview of the material covered in each test.
 Study guides can also be found online at www.collegeboard.org/clep

 You should take the exam when you are fully prepared.
 In order to retake a CLEP exam, you must wait at least three months between attempts.
-The six month retake policy is strictly enforced.
+The three month retake policy is strictly enforced by CLEP.

 If you are planning on using the results of the CLEP exam for course registration at Harper College, please note that the process of receiving official results from CLEP, and posting the credit to your account can take several weeks to complete.
 You will receive an unofficial score report for most CLEP exams as soon as you finish, but credit cannot be awarded until CLEP sends the official report to the College.

 The amount of credit Harper College grants for each CLEP test is listed on the CLEP Scoring Criteria page.

 CLEP tests are designed for people who feel they are already knowledgeable in a specific subject.
 If you need credit in a subject in order to graduate, but have no previous experience or knowledge of the subject, it is generally not recommended you try to teach yourself enough "from scratch" to pass a CLEP test.
 You are better off taking the course you need.